Kotak Mahindra Bank's board approves fundraising proposal; to raise about Rs 7,500 crore

-The board of private sector lender Kotak Mahindra Bank (KMB) on Wednesday approved a proposal to raise capital through issuance of 6.5 crore shares.
-According to the current price of its shares, sale of 6.5 crore shares will entail raising up to Rs 7,500 crore.
+Private sector lender Kotak Mahindra Bank's board on Wednesday approved a capital raising plan which may see it raise up to nearly Rs 7,500 crore by issuance of shares.
+The share sale will also help reduce the promoter group's ownership in the lender by 3.4 per cent and help take it closer to the levels mandated by RBI, analysts said.

-The capital raising may help the bank's promoter group led by its chief executive Uday Kotak reduce its holding in the bank to comply with a plan mandated by the Reserve Bank of India (RBI).
-As part of the bank's plan approved by the RBI, the lender is required to get down the promoters' stake to 26 per cent from the over 30 per cent held as of December 2019.
-The approval involves sale of 6.50 crore shares of a face value of Rs 5 each either through a private placement of shares, a follow-on public offering (FPO), qualified institutions placement (QIP) or a combination thereof, the bank told stock exchanges.
+The promoter group, led by the bank's chief executive Uday Kotak, is required to reduce its ownership in the bank to 26 per cent by August, down from the last disclosed level of over 30 per cent in December.
+Kotak Mahindra Bank (KMB) will be selling 6.5 crore equity shares of face value of Rs 5 each either through private placement, follow-on public offering (FPO), qualified institutions placement (QIP) or a combination thereof, it informed the exchanges.

-The markets have been very volatile because of the coronavirus pandemic and there are also questions about the long-term economic impact of the pandemic in India, with many analysts predicting a contraction in the economy.
-In a recent report, global ratings agency Standard & Poor's said Kotak Mahindra Bank can weather the challenges which will be posed by the infections and affirmed its rating on the lender.
+The deal will require approval from shareholders, regulators and the government, it said.
+As per the share price on Wednesday's close at BSE, the sale of 6.5 crore shares will entail an infusion of Rs 7,481 crore.

-"The bank will be able to withstand our current expectations of a deterioration in operating conditions over the next 12-24 months.
-This is due to its above-industry-average risk management, earnings and capitalization buffers, and improving funding profile," the rating agency had said.
-The bank had last raised core capital in 2017, when it raised Rs 5,800 crore through the QIP route.
+Analysts at Morgan Stanley said if executed, this will see a reduction of 3.4 per cent in promoter stake and also push up capital buffers.
+The Reserve Bank of India, which insists on promoter holdings to be at 15 per cent for private sector lenders, had agreed to let KMB's promoters have their holding at 26 per cent by August, but capped their voting rights at 15 per cent to limit their decision-making influence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)